d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 generalizes the residual architectures.
 Other notable architectures
 include
-MobileNets, which use network learning to achieve high accuracy in resource-constrained settings :cite:`Howard.Sandler.Chu.ea.2019`, the squeeze-and-excitation networks that allow for efficient information transfer between channels
+MobileNets that use network learning to achieve high accuracy in resource-constrained settings :cite:`Howard.Sandler.Chu.ea.2019`, the squeeze-and-excitation networks that allow for efficient information transfer between channels